-- 3.10 A multi agency approach to information sharing has been established.
-This includes a daily meeting, weekly strategic meetings looking at the top 5 young people who have been missing and a quarterly Strategic Partnership Meeting is in place that will monitor the multi-agency strategy and ensure there is a joined up approach to the issue.
-A report is provided on a weekly basis to the Chief Executive, Director of Children's Services and Chief Superintendent and other Senior Managers showing the activity to support the most vulnerable young people who have been missing in the week. - 3.11 The current systems ensure there is an escalation policy in place and appropriate challenge across partners.
-This has led to improved practice and information sharing. - 3.12 Systems have been established to ensure that all agencies are informed effectively of a missing event.
-This triggers the appropriate follow up action within service to support the placement and young people. - 3.13 A number of young people have had their internal placement disrupted to prevent further missing incidents.
+- 3.12 A multi agency approach to information sharing has been established.
+This includes a daily meeting, fortnightly strategic meetings looking at the current top 5 young people who have been missing and a quarterly Strategic Partnership Meeting is in place that will monitor the multi-agency strategy and ensure there is a joined up approach to the issue.
+A report is provided on a weekly basis to the Chief Executive, Director of Children's Services and Chief Superintendent and other Senior Managers showing the activity to support the most vulnerable young people who have been missing in the week. - 3.13 The current systems ensure there is an escalation policy in place and appropriate challenge across partners.
+This has led to improved practice and information sharing. - 3.14 Systems have been established to ensure that all agencies are informed effectively of a missing event.
+This triggers the appropriate follow up action within service to support the placement and young people. - 3.15 A number of young people have had their internal placement disrupted to prevent further missing incidents.
 This has led to either an internal move or a move to an external placement.
 Where we place out of Bradford a conversation takes place with the local Police Missing Co-ordinator and Placements Team prior to placement.
 For a number of young people this had proved to be a positive move with the number of missing incidents reducing or even ending.
-The local push and pull factors to missing being no longer in place. - 3.14 There is an expectation across residential staff that they will prevent a young person leaving the home if immediate risk is apparent and that they will go looking for young people if they have failed to return to the home.
-Cars have been leased to support this activity.
+The local push and pull factors to missing being no longer in place. - 3.16 There is an expectation across residential staff that they will prevent a young person leaving the home if immediate risk is apparent and that they will go looking for young people if they have failed to return to the home.
+Cars have been bought and placed at each children's home to support this activity.
 Staff will remain in contact with young people and, where possible, we will prevent recording as missing.
 All missing incidents are reviewed if a home hasn't followed the agreed expectations this will be challenged.
+At Ofsted key inspection and independent regulation 44 inspections of children's homes, the response to missing is always looked at in detail to ensure procedures have been followed.
+Where this is not the case the matter is escalated to the responsible individual to ensure remedial actions are carried out..

-3.15 If a child living in a Children's home is recorded as high risk, they would have a reporting strategy in place jointly agreed with the Police and be reported missing almost immediately.
+3.17 If a child living in a Children's home is recorded as high risk, they would have a reporting strategy in place jointly agreed with the Police and be reported missing almost immediately.
 This would also involve the setting up of a Special Operations Room led by a Detective Inspector to lead and co-ordinate the investigation.
 Senior Police leaders in Bradford have been very focused on ensuring that these children are prioritised when they go missing and all staff and managers have received several training inputs and briefings regarding Missing persons.
 This approach in Bradford does mean we have higher levels of recorded missing children, however, we agree this is the correct approach to assuring we are doing all we can to safeguard young people.